Unidata/netcdf/NUG/nczarr.md

 ## Zmap Implementatons

 The primary zmap implementation is _s3_ (i.e. _mode=nczarr,s3_)
-and indicates that the Amazon S3 cloud storage is to be used.
+and indicates that the Amazon S3 cloud storage
+-- or some related applicance -- is to be used.
 Another storage format uses a file system tree of directories and files (_mode=nczarr,file_).
 A third storage format uses a zip file (_mode=nczarr,zip_).